Freda Wells

 "Once we choose to design something, we change what futures are possible." ~ Bill Burnett.

-One of Aotearoa's most loved and awarded poets, Colquhoun's 2023 essay 'Holding the ACEs' is dedicated to the young people of the Horowhenua Youth Health Service, and raises awareness about adverse childhood events (ACEs) in New Zealand, using power storytelling to increase our awareness of the truth of our own communities, and of how we can all have an impact.
+One of Aotearoa's most loved and awarded poets, Colquhoun's 2023 essay 'Holding the ACEs' is dedicated to the young people of the Horowhenua Youth Health Service, and raises awareness about adverse childhood events (ACEs) in New Zealand, using storytelling to raise awareness of the reality of our own communities, and how we can all have an impact.

-The evening will include a panel discussion and Q&A, bringing diverse perspectives into the room.
-The panel includes: GP and Poet Glenn Colquhoun, economist Dr Ganesh Ahirao, Wesley Community Action Group Director David Hanna, and Southern Initiative Manager of Tamariki Wellbeing - Aimee Hadrup, who will together explore barriers and levers to empower the action needed to improve childhood conditions and outcomes in Aotearoa.
+The evening included a panel discussion and Q&A with GP and Poet Glenn Colquhoun, economist Dr Ganesh Ahirao, Wesley Community Action Group Director David Hanna, and Southern Initiative Manager of Tamariki Wellbeing - Aimee Hadrup, who together explored barriers and levers to empower the action needed to improve childhood conditions and outcomes in Aotearoa.

-Proceeds from ticket sales will be donated to Big Brothers Big Sisters Wellington.
+Proceeds from ticket sales were donated to Big Brothers Big Sisters Wellington.

 Glenn Colquhoun is a poet and a doctor.
 He grew up in South Auckland, studied theology for two years at Avondale College, and completed a BA in English and Education at Auckland University in 1987.
 He later attended Auckland Medical School, graduating in 1996.
 In 1994 he took a year off his medical training and spent that time in Te Tii, a small Māori community in Northland.
 This began a lifelong relationship with the community and its people.
 His first collection of poetry, The art of walking upright, was written about this community.
 In 2004 he was awarded the Prize in Modern Letters.
 This was, at the time, the largest award made to an emerging writer anywhere in the world.
 In 2011 he helped to establish the Horowhenua Youth Health Service, where he continues to work in adolescent medicine.
 He performs poetry regularly throughout the country.